AholaJoonas/backgesturer/README.md

     > setting this to _true_ will reset currently translated elements when the window scrolls

 8. "onBeforeMoveStart": function _optional_, must return a truthy or a falsy value
-    > This function, if present, is launched when determining if the element can be dragged
+    > This function, if present, is launched when determining if the element can be dragged.
-    > So you can have your own custom check to decide if the element can be dragged
+    > So you can have your own custom check to decide if the element can be dragged.
-    > context of the function is the element that the user is pressing
+    > Context of the function is the element that the user is pressing

     ##Info
     For best performance, use the following structure in the elements you use backgesture on: